 What Are Poltergeist?

-In the world we live in, much of what was known to our Ancestors is now considered to be either a myth or fantasy.
+In the world we live in, much of what was known to our ancestors is now considered to be either a myth or fantasy.
 Magic no longer is revered despite it being very real, but not in a way most would think.
-Gods and Goddesses of the old world have been rendered obsolete, as fiction, as creations of a primitive people, and are now seen as nothing more than myths in the eyes of many.
-There are some who would go as far as saying spiritial matters, such as ghosts and spirits, do not truly exist.
+Gods and goddesses of the old world have been rendered obsolete, as fiction, as creations of a primitive people, and are now seen as nothing more than myths in the eyes of many.
+There are some who would go as far as saying spiritual matters, such as ghosts and spirits, do not truly exist.

 Some would argue that the belief in ghosts and spirits is madness.